Life Insurance With High Cholesterol

 • Will your estate be free from an Inheritance Tax Bill when you pass away?

-• Provision of cash gifts to relatives or children?
+• Can cash gifts be provided to relatives or children?

 • Mortgage payments and other significant financial commitments.
 How will these be repaid if you die?